aub-mind/Arabic-Empathetic-Chatbot/README.md

 }
 ```

-## If you use our model, make sure to cite us:
+## If you use our model, make sure to cite our [paper](https://www.aclweb.org/anthology/2021.wanlp-1.17/):
 ```
 @inproceedings{naous-etal-2021-empathetic,
     title = "Empathetic {BERT}2{BERT} Conversational Model: Learning {A}rabic Language Generation with Little Data",